-One important property that is shared by the above examples is that they are internally \emph{presentable}: they admit all (small) internal colimits and are generated under such colimits by certain internally \emph{compact} objects.
-With the rise of higher categories and particularly through Luries foundational work \cite{htt}, the notion of presentable $\infty$-categories has gained a central role in the theory of higher categories.
+With the rise of higher categories, particularly through Luries foundational work \cite{htt}, the notion of presentable $\infty$-categories has gained a central role in the theory of higher categories.
 This is due to the many favourable properties of presentable $\infty$-categories, such as the presence of adjoint functor theorems and the existence of a well-behaved and explicit tensor product.
 Furthermore, almost all cocomplete $ \infty $-categories that arise in practice are in fact presentable, which allows for wide applications of these general results.
-Therefore it seems desirable to develop an analogue of this notion in the setting of $\BB$-categories, which is the main goal of this paper.
+Therefore, it seems desirable to develop an analogue of this notion in the setting of $\BB$-categories, which is one of the main goals of this paper.